iZettle/sdk-android/README.md

 </activity>
 ```

-This setup procedure is not mandatory, you can handle the authentication flow yourself and provide the token to the SDK.
-See [Initiate authorization with token](#initiate-authorization-with-token-since-1240) for more information about this option.
+> **Note:** This setup is also mandatory when authorizing with token, since it is used when authorizing refunds.
+For more information about this login option, see [Initiate authorization with token](https://github.com/iZettle/payments-sdk-android/pull/1345#initiate-authorization-with-token).

 ### Initialize and start the SDK